walterxie/MEP-tutorial/README.md

 <figure>
 	<a name="fig:Tracer1"></a>
 	<img style="width:80.0%;" src="figures/Tracer1.png" alt="Tracer1">
-	<figcaption>Figure 11: A screenshot of Tracer for short chain length.</figcaption>
+	<figcaption>Figure 11: A screenshot of Tracer for a short chain length.</figcaption>
 </figure>
 <br>

 Here you can see how the samples are correlated.
 There are 2500 samples in the trace (we ran the MCMC for steps sampling every 400) but adjacent samples often tend to have similar values.
-The ESS for the absolute rate of evolution (clockRate) is about `65` so we are only getting 1 independent sample to every `65 ~ 2500/38` actual samples).
+The ESS for the prior is about `56`, so we are only getting 1 independent sample to every `56 ~ 2500/45` actual samples).
 With a short run such as this one, it may also be the case that the default burn-in of 10% of the chain length is inadequate.
 Not excluding enough of the start of the chain as burn-in will render estimates of ESS unreliable.

 The simple response to this situation is that we need to run the chain for longer.
-Given the lowest ESS (for the constant coalescent) is `50`, it would suggest that we have to run the chain for at least 4 times the length to get reasonable ESSs that are `>200`.
+Given the lowest ESS (e.g. for the constant coalescent parameter) is `56`, it would suggest that we have to run the chain for at least 4 times the length to get reasonable ESSs that are `>200`.

 So let’s go back to BEAUti, set the chain length to 6000000 and log every 5000 in the `MCMC`panel, and rename the log file to `RSV2-long.log` and tree log file name to `RSV2-long.trees`..
 Then we can create a new BEAST XML file `RSV2-long.xml` with a longer chain length.
 Now run BEAST again and load the new log file into Tracer